bicudorafa/Pytorch_CNN_UdacityScholarshipChallenge/README.md

 - Image Classifier Project_rbr: The project itself
 - cat_to_name: .json file with the flowes names mapping to labels
 - Flowers: representation of the images with its names
-- model_resnet18_final: .pth file containing the final model developed for the task